wawandco/milo/README.md

 - [TODO] attr-value-double-quotes: Attribute values must be in double quotes.
 - [0011] attr-value-not-empty: All attributes must have values.
 - [0012] alt-require: The alt attribute of an element must be present and alt attribute of area[href] and input[type=image] must have a value.
-- [TODO] id-unique: The value of id attributes must be unique.
+- [0014] id-unique: The value of id attributes must be unique.

 ### Inline